conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

     --partitions 100
 ```

-If we list topics from the backend cluster, not from Gateway perspective, we do not see the concentrated topics.
+If we list topics from the backend cluster, not from Gateway perspective, we do not see the concentrated topics, just the undelying one.

 ```bash
 docker-compose exec kafka-client \